shadhinnandi/portfolio/README.md

 The site will be available at `http://localhost:4000`

-## 🏗️ Building for Production
+## 🏗️ Deployment

-To create a production build:
+This portfolio is set up for automatic deployment to GitHub Pages.
+Here's how it works:

+### Automatic Deployment
+The site automatically deploys to GitHub Pages when you push to the `main` branch.
+The deployment:
+1. Builds the project using Parcel
+2. Creates a `gh-pages` branch
+3. Deploys the built files to GitHub Pages

+### Manual Building
+To build the project locally:
 ```bash
 npm run build
 ```

-The built files will be in the `dist` directory.
+The built files will be generated in the root directory.

 ## 📁 Project Structure